Category:

 Career

 In 1991, Skilling became the chairman of Enron Gas Services Co., a result of the merger of Enron Gas Marketing and Enron Finance Corp.
-Skilling was named CEO and managing director of Enron Capital and Trade Resources and was promoted to president and chief operating officer of Enron in 1997.
+He was named CEO and managing director of Enron Capital and Trade Resources and was promoted to president and chief operating officer of Enron in 1997.
 Under Skilling's management, Enron adopted "market to market" accounting, which anticipated future profits from any deal by estimating their present value rather than their historical cost.
 The plan helped make Enron the largest wholesaler of gas and electricity, with $27 billion traded in a quarter.
-On February 12, 2001, Skilling was named CEO of Enron, replacing Lay.
-Skilling unexpectedly resigned on August 14th of the same year citing personal reasons, and he quickly sold large amounts of his shares in the corporation.
+On February 12, 2001, Jeff was named CEO of Enron, replacing Lay.
+Skilling unexpectedly resigned on August 14th of the same year, citing personal reasons, and he quickly sold large amounts of his shares in the corporation.

 Jeff Skilling